Trees for Villagers

-- Creation of livelihood opportunities through the plantation process for local communities.
+- To create sustainable livelihood opportunities for the local communities through the plantation process

-- Providing income to the local women through the production of Non-Timber Forest Products (NTFPs)
+- To provide income to the local women through the production of Non-Timber Forest Products (NTFPs)

-- Planting mixed species to replenish nutrients in the soil lot due to water, wind, monoculture
+- To plant mixed species to replenish nutrients in the soil, lost due to monoculture cultivation in recent times

-- Providing the cattle with fodder once the trees are mature.
+- To provide the cattle with fodder and sequestrate carbon to reverse the effects of climate change, once the trees are mature

-The tree species planted here include bamboo (Dendrocalamus strictus), Nayi Nerale (Syzygium cumini), sugar apple (Annona squqamosa), neem (Azadirachta indica), golden flower (Cassia Fistula), Black Siris (Albizzia odoratissima), indigo (Wrightia tinctorial), kassod (Cassia siamea), karanj (Pongemia pinnata).
+The tree species planted here include bamboo (Dendrocalamus strictus), Nayi Nerale (Syzygium cumini), Sugar Apple (Annona squamosa), Neem (Azadirachta indica), Golden Flower (Cassia Fistula), Black Siris (Albizzia odoratissima), Indigo (Wrightia tinctorial), Kassod (Cassia siamea), and Karanj (Pongamia pinnata).

-The project has so far provided over 17,000 workdays of jobs to the rural community.
-The upkeep of the saplings and later collection of forest products is a sustainable source of income for rural populations.
-The trees, when mature, will provide food and fodder to the cattle, thus preventing them from venturing inside the forest.
-Due to improvement in the vegetative coverage that soil erosion is also being reduced.
-Due to improved water levels the drinking water sources and agriculture in the nearby areas, have seen improvement.
+The project has so far provided over 35,000 workdays of jobs to the rural community.
+The upkeep of the saplings and later collection of forest products is a sustainable source of income for the rural population.
+The trees, when mature, will provide food and fodder to the cattle, thus, preventing them from venturing inside the forest.
+Due to improvement in the vegetative coverage, soil erosion is also being reduced.
+Due to improved water levels, the drinking water sources and agriculture in the nearby areas have seen improvement.
 The trees planted play an important part in absorbing the carbon and help in regulating the climate.

-The non-timber forest resources have increased both in terms of quality as well as quantity and communities are procuring them for personal consumption and the surplus for selling in local markets.
-The leaves of butea for crafting leaf plates, grass for making broomsticks, berries etc. provide commercial opportunities and small-scale forest-based industry, thus providing a steady income source to the forest dwellers.
+The non-timber forest resources have increased both in terms of quality as well as quantity and communities are procuring them for personal consumption and the surplus is used for selling in local markets.
+The leaves of Butea for crafting leaf plates, grass for making broomsticks, berries, etc. provide commercial opportunities and small-scale forest-based industry, thus, providing a steady income source to the forest dwellers.